valera-rozuvan-archive/css-glitch-text-image-effects/README.md

 # CSS glitch text and image effects

+## wip has moved

+Future work on this repository has moved to the monorepo [valera-rozuvan/experiments](https://github.com/valera-rozuvan/experiments).
+This repo is archived for historic purposes (to preserve commit history).
+Navigate over to [experiments/css-glitch-text-image-effects](https://github.com/valera-rozuvan/experiments/tree/main/css-glitch-text-image-effects) to see updates (if any).

+## introduction

 Originally published over at [creativebloq.com](https://www.creativebloq.com/), the source code has been slightly modified.
 A demonstration of how to achieve image and text glitch effects via CSS.
 Fully responsive mock-up.